antoniobrandaodesign/ab_boilerplate/README.md

 - Changes are injected in the browser automatically

 ### gulp jade_dev
+- Compiles all Jade files in development mode: readable, not compressed

+### gulp jade_prod
-- Compiles all Jade files in development mode: not minified
+- Compiles all Jade files in development mode: compressed, not readable

 ### gulp stylus_dev
 - Compiles all Stylus files in development mode: WITH source maps & not minified